Skip to content

 Default TIMEOUT: 30

 Tests probe operation without moving axes.
 Detects the specified number of taps before ending.
 If no tap is detected within the timeout period, the command fails.
+The command validates tap quality and logs validation errors to the console.

 Note: Load cell probes do not support QUERY_ENDSTOPS or QUERY_PROBE, they always return not triggered.
 Use LOAD_CELL_TEST_TAP to verify functionality before probing.